 By 1812Blockhouse

 Throughout its history, Richland County has produced or been the home to a wide variety of individuals that have made important contributions to the world.
-1812Blockhouse has been sharing their stories in a series we started last year called “Richland Roots.”
+1812Blockhouse has been sharing their stories in a series we call “Richland Roots.”
 For other Richland Roots stories, click here.

 Richland County has produced leaders in business, the arts, the military, education, politics, and civic life over its 200-plus years.
 Occasionally, that includes someone whose life story includes noteworthy activity in several of those areas.
 Such is the case with native Richland Countian James Sidney Robinson.